-Septemb 201 December 31, 2016
+ne 30, 2017 Dec ember 31, 2016

+.017 2010

-Prepaid insurance \$ 207 \$ 315
+Prepaid insurance \$ 535 \$ 315

-Other prepaid expenses 553 517
+Other prepaid expenses 49 517

-Deposits and other current assets 183 106
+Deposits and other current assets 202 106

-Total prepaid expenses and other current assets \$ 943 \$ 938
+Total prepaid expenses and other current assets \$ 786 \$ 938

 NOTE 7.
-ASSET SALES AND NOTE RECEIVABLE
+ASSET SALES AND HELD FOR SALE

-On June 27, 2017, the Company entered into an Asset Purchase Agreement (the "PA Agreement") with Creative Pharmacy Solutions Central, LLC (the "Buyers"), which closed in July 2017.
+On June 27, 2017, the Company entered into an Asset Purchase Agreement (the "PA Agreement") with Creative Pharmacy Solutions Central, LLC (the "Buyers").
 Under the terms of the PA Agreement, the Company sold substantially all its assets associated with its sinus related business, including but not limited to, certain intellectual property rights, trademarks, copyrights, inventories, equipment, customer lists, databases, permits, licenses, and assignment of the Company's lease obligation for its Pennsylvania based pharmacy (the "PA Assets"), for a total purchase price of approximately \$450.

 Under the terms of the PA Agreement, the Buyers, upon closing, paid to the Company an aggregate cash amount of \$40.
 In addition, the Buyers are obligated to pay the remaining \$410 in the form of a note that will bear interest at 6% per annum (the "Sellers Note").
-The Buyers will make forty-eight monthly cash payments to the Company of \$10 following the closing, totaling \$462; provided however, that the Buyer will have the option to make a one-time payment of \$365 any time prior to December 31, 2017, and the Company will waive any remaining amounts due on the Sellers Note.
+The Buyers will make forty-eight monthly cash payments to the Company of \$10 each month over the four years following the closing, totaling \$462; provided however, that the Buyer will have the option to make a one-time payment of \$365 any time prior to December 31, 2017, and the Company will waive any remaining amounts due on the Sellers Note.
 The principal amount of the Sellers Note may also be reduced by \$125, if after a period of 60 days following the closing, certain revenues associated with the PA Assets are less than 60% of the revenues associated with the PA Assets during the 60 days prior to the close of the transaction.
-There was \$400 due under the Sellers Note as of September 30, 2017.
+The closing of this transaction occurred on July 14, 2017.